 - Select ‘Face ID & Passcode’.
 On iPhone 8 devices, this will say ‘Touch ID & Passcode’.

 - Tap the ‘Passcode Options’ link to select a passcode type.
 The options will include ‘Custom Alphanumeric Code’ ‘Custom Numeric Code’ and ‘4-Digit Numeric Code’

 We all love free Wi-Fi but from a security perspective, logging onto your shopping centre’s network is not the best decision that you can make.

 Unsecured networks may be monitored by scammers and cybercriminals who can track your activities and eavesdrop on private information.

-You should always use a VPN when browsing over unsecured networks or better still, never log onto public Wi-Fi.
+You should always use a VPN when browsing over unsecured networks (if you already have something like a vpn for torrenting for your PC, you may find that you can add this VPN on to your new phone at no extra cost) or better still, never log onto public Wi-Fi.
 In order to prevent your new phone from automatically joining unknown networks, follow these steps:

 - Go to Settings.

 Your phone will now ask you before automatically logging onto any Wi-Fi connections.

 Whilst we often imagine cybercriminals snooping on unseen networks, physically safeguarding your device is equally as important as securing your online connections.
 One way to do this is by using the ‘Auto-Lock’ option.